touchlab-lab/KotlinCocoapods/README.md

 # Kotlin Cocoapods Extended

-This plugin is a fork of the Kotlin Multiplatform plugin's cocoapods support.
+This plugin is a fork of the `rg.jetbrains.kotlin.native.cocopods` plugin.
 Cocoapods support bundled into the KMP Gradle plugin is somewhat limited, and trying to change how that works is difficult because it is bundled with the main plugin and the main Kotlin project itself.
 This fork has pulled out just the Cocoapods support and changed the namespace so it won't clash.